-- Risk assessments are undertaken to identify all hazards and control measures and shared with staff supervising in the playground. - External play equipment will only be used when supervised. - Daily visual inspections are carried out as part of the daily general site inspection by the Site Manager. - Pre-use inspections are carried out by all supervising adults e.g., mid-day staff, teaching staff on playground duty etc. - Half termly formal inspections are carried out by the Site Manager as a minimum and recorded - Annual inspection will be carried out by a suitably competent contractor Playground Services. - Records of all inspections to be kept on site.
+- Risk assessments are undertaken to identify all hazards and control measures and shared with staff supervising in the playground. - External play equipment will only be used when supervised. - Daily visual inspections are carried out as part of the daily general site inspection by [insert name] - Pre-use inspections are carried out by all supervising adults e.g., mid-day staff, teaching staff on playground duty etc. - Half termly formal inspections are carried out by [insert name] as a minimum and recorded \ - Annual inspection will be carried out by a suitably competent contractor [insert contractor]. - Records of all inspections to be kept on site.